SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Introduction

 Spatial reasoning in 3D environments is a cornerstone of embodied intelligence, enabling agents to interpret complex scenes and interact effectively with the physical world.
-The recent progress of MLLMs~\citep{alayrac2022flamingo,li2023blip,zhu2023minigpt,liu2023visual}) has raised the possibility of endowing them with human-level 3D spatial understanding, extending their success in 2D perception to more complex tasks such as object localization~\citep{fu2024blink,zhang2025flatland,li2025viewspatial}, depth estimation~\citep{zhang2025flatland,zuo2025towards,xu2025multi}, metric distance prediction~\citep{xu2025multi,daxberger2025mm,zhang2025flatland}, and hierarchical holistic spatial reasoning capabilities~\citep{xu2025multi,fu2024blink,zhang2025flatland}.
-However, existing approaches conventionally depend on pre-constructed 3D representations or off-the-shelf reconstruction modules~\citep{yen2021inerf,martin2021nerf}, which require costly data acquisition and limit scalability.
-Such reliance restricts their applicability in dynamic, real-world environments where pre-built 3D maps are impractical.
+Recent progress in MLLMs~\cite{alayrac2022flamingo,li2023blip,zhu2023minigpt,liu2023visual} has raised the possibility of endowing them with human-level 3D spatial understanding, extending their success in 2D perception to complex tasks such as depth estimation~\cite{zhang2025flatland,zuo2025towards,xu2025multi}, metric distance prediction~\cite{xu2025multi,daxberger2025mm,zhang2025flatland}, and holistic spatial reasoning capabilities~\cite{xu2025multi,fu2024blink,zhang2025flatland}.
+However, existing approaches often rely on pre-built 3D representations or off-the-shelf reconstruction modules~\cite{yen2021inerf,martin2021nerf}.
+Such methods require explicit 3D inputs at inference time, which limits their applicability in real-world environments where pre-built 3D maps are unavailable.

-To address these limitations, recent studies~\citep{li2024mvbench,li2023voxformer} have investigated deriving 3D spatial reasoning directly from multi-view images, thereby mitigating reliance on pre-constructed geometric priors or conventional 3D reconstruction pipelines.
+To address these limitations, recent studies~\cite{xu2025multi,zhang2025flatland} have investigated deriving 3D spatial reasoning directly from multi-view images, thereby mitigating reliance on pre-constructed geometric priors or conventional 3D reconstruction pipelines.
 This paradigm not only alleviated such dependencies but also demonstrated superior performance in challenging 3D spatial reasoning tasks.
-However, existing works still fall short of capturing real-world conditions where available frames are sparse and contain limited overlapping visual information critical for spatial reasoning.
+However, existing works still fall short of capturing real-world conditions where available views are sparse, share only limited visual overlap, and are not provided as temporally adjacent video frames.
 In contrast, humans can integrate such partial observations across views to implicitly reconstruct coherent 3D scenes and reason about occluded objects that are not fully visible.
 Whether MLLMs can achieve comparable robustness under such imperfect conditions remains an open question.
-Building on these observations, we present fundamentally under-explored scenarios and constraints for 3D spatial reasoning in multi-view systems~\citep{yeh2025seeing,zhao2023mmicl,naeem2023i2mvformer}.
+Building on these observations, we present fundamentally under-explored scenarios and constraints for 3D spatial reasoning in multi-view systems~\cite{allangles,zhao2023mmicl,naeem2023i2mvformer}.

 In this paper, we define three types of scenarios that each represent a unique spatial reasoning constraint. \textit{Partial visibility} denotes a condition in multi-view settings where an object is visible only in a subset of views, instead of being observed from all camera viewpoints. \textit{Occlusion} refers to a condition within a single view where the object is partially obscured by other instances or truncated by the camera's field of view.
 Lastly, \textit{low-overlap} condition represents scenarios where the available views exhibit minimal cross-view overlap, providing limited information for spatial inference.